bpeacock/simple-site/README.md

 Simple Site
 ===========

-Template for making compiled static websites using gulp, jade, markdown, less
+Template for making compiled static websites using gulp, jade, markdown, and less.